-The CEO and CFO inform the Board regularly about current developments, including by submitting written reports on relevant topics and participating in the relevant meetings of the Board and Board committees.

-- Informal teleconferences are held as required between the Board and CEO and CFO as deemed necessary. - Control over financial management is exercised by the FS Committee and the Board, which invite the CFO to each meeting at which financial results are discussed, as well as SHL's external auditors, as deemed necessary.
-The FS Committee and the Board discuss with the CFO and the auditors (to the extent applicable) not only the financial statements themselves but also their assessment of the internal controls and whether any material weaknesses have come to their attention. - SHL has an Internal Auditor (for further information, please refer to "Committees of the Board and Internal Auditor" above).
-The Internal Auditor examines the processes and controls of the Company not only with regard to financial operations, but also with regard to compliance of management with internal and external policies and conveys his findings to the Chairman of the Board, the CEO and the Chairman of the Audit Committee, (for more information please refer to Section 3.3 "Internal Auditor" above).
+- The CEO and CFO inform the Board regularly about current developments, including by submitting written reports on relevant topics and participating in the relevant meetings of the Board and Board committees. - Informal teleconferences are held as required between the Board and CEO and CFO as deemed necessary. - Control over financial management is exercised by the FS Committee (and as of January 15, 2023 by the Audit Committee) and the Board, which invite the CFO to each meeting at which financial results are discussed, as well as SHL's external auditors, as deemed necessary.
+The FS Committee (and as of January 15, 2023 by the Audit Committee) and the Board discuss with the CFO and the auditors (to the extent applicable) not only the financial statements themselves but also their assessment of the internal controls and whether any material weaknesses have come to their attention. - SHL has an Internal Auditor (for further information, please refer to "Committees of the Board and Internal Auditor" above).
+The Internal Auditor examines the processes and controls of the Company - not only with regard to financial operations, but also with regard to compliance of management with internal and external policies - and conveys his findings to the Chairman of the Board, the CEO and the Chairman of the Audit Committee, (for further information please refer to Section 3.3 "Internal Auditor" above).

 The Board of Directors is also responsible for the supervision the Company's internal control system and risk management.
 The Senior Management of SHL identifies, analyzes, measures, monitors and mitigates financial and non-financial risks on an ongoing basis within the frame of the Company's general strategy.
 This includes, in particular, credit risks, foreign currency risks, risks regarding the fair value of financial instruments as well as liquidity risks.
-For the nature and management of these risks see Note 18 ("Financial Instruments") in SHL's financial statements for the year ending December 31, 2021 (see pp. 98 of SHL's financial statements).
+For the nature and management of these risks see Note 18 ("Financial Instruments") in SHL's financial statements for the year ending December 31, 2022 (see pp. 99 of SHL's financial statements).
 Further relevant risks that are monitored concern the market, the industry, compliance with national and international regulations in particular with regard to the medical sector, customer requirements, IT especially in connection with telemedicine industry, supply-side risks and catastrophes.
 When imminent risks are identified, qualified individuals are determined to deliver effective risk management.
 Risk assessments are submitted by the relevant individuals when appropriate, but at least annually, to the Senior Management, the relevant organ and the Board of Directors.